transloadit/uppy/website/src/docs/aws-s3.md

 You also need to configure CORS differently.
 Unlike Amazon, Google does not offer a UI for CORS configurations.
 Instead, an HTTP API must be used.
 If you haven't done this already, see [Configuring CORS on a Bucket](https://cloud.google.com/storage/docs/configuring-cors#Configuring-CORS-on-a-Bucket) in the GCS documentation, or follow the steps below to do it using Google's API playground.

 GCS has multiple CORS formats, both XML and JSON.
-Unfortunately, their XML format is different from Amazon's, so we can't simply use the one from the [S3 Bucket configuration](#S3-Bucket-configuration) section.
+Unfortunately, their formats are different from Amazon's, so we can't simply use the one from the [S3 Bucket configuration](#S3-Bucket-configuration) section.
 Google appears to favour the JSON format, so we will use that.

 #### JSON CORS configuration